ACPD to participate in Thanksgiving traffic enforcement effort

 Statewide enforcement campaign to focus on impaired driving, seat belt use

-The Arkansas City Police Department will join many other police agencies across the state, including the Kansas Highway Patrol, in the Kansas Thanksgiving Traffic Enforcement Campaign, from Nov.
-21 through Nov.
-28.
+ARKANSAS CITY, Kan.
+(Nov.
+16, 2018) — The Arkansas City Police Department will join many other police agencies across the state, including the Kansas Highway Patrol, in the Kansas Thanksgiving Safe Arrival traffic enforcement campaign on Nov.
+19-25.

-A grant from the Kansas Department of Transportation (KDOT) will underwrite overtime traffic enforcement that specifically targets impaired drivers and vehicle occupants who are improperly restrained or unrestrained entirely.
+A grant from the Kansas Department of Transportation (KDOT) will underwrite overtime traffic enforcement that specifically aim at removing impaired drivers from roadways and ticketing vehicle occupants who are improperly restrained or unrestrained, or whose children are unrestrained.

 Those driving under the influence of alcohol or other drugs endanger not only themselves, but also others with whom they share the road, including passengers, other motorists, bicyclists and pedestrians.

-On average across Kansas, five people are killed or injured in alcohol- or drug-related crashes each day — and the crashes tend to be more severe.
+On average across Kansas, three people are injured every day and someone is killed every four days in alcohol- or drug-related crashes — and the crashes tend to be more severe.

 Vehicle occupants in alcohol- or other drug-related crashes are more than 2 1/2 times more likely to be injured or killed than those involved in crashes in which alcohol or other drugs were not a factor, according to KDOT, which tracks all crashes in the state.

-Each week across Kansas, more than 250 drivers are arrested on suspicion of driving under the influence.
+Each week across Kansas, more than 250 drivers are arrested on suspicion of driving under the influence (DUI) of alcohol or other drugs.

 A DUI conviction can result in jail time, the suspension or revocation of a driver’s license, a fine of $500 to $2,500, participation in an alcohol or other drug treatment program, and the purchase and installation of an ignition interlock device in the offender’s vehicle.